enkidevs/curriculum/Android/Fundamentals/android-basics/what-are-resource-files.md

 Resource files or res contains the resources for the project.
 A resource is a file representing something that can be drawn onto the screen, a layout file for your classes, or a value that can be accessed in your app, such as a string or color hex value.

 Types of Resource Files include:
-* Drawable.
-If you app requires local images such as .jpg and .png, then these images can be placed in the drawable folder.
+* `Drawables` are graphics that are drawn on the screen.
+These include images such as .jpg and .png, that are placed in the drawable folder.
-* Layout.
-This directory contains XML files that define you app’s user interfaces.
+* `Layout` contains XML files that define you app’s user interfaces.
-* Menu.
-It is used for defining navigation menus and submenus.
+* `Menu` defines navigation menus and submenus.
-*	Mipmap.
-This directory accepts bitmaps but is used specifically for the app launcher icon.
+*	`Mipmap` accepts bitmaps but is used specifically for the app launcher icon.
-*	Values.
-Contains many XML files consisting of values used in your application including:
+*	`Values` contains many XML files consisting of values used in your application such as:
   *	Arrays, colors(hex values), dimensions(text and padding sizes), strings, styles(the look and feel of the app)

 Resource files serves the following purposes:
-*	An ID generates for each resource file providing easy access and included in the R.Java file.
+*	Generates an ID for each resource file providing easy access and included in the R.Java file.
-* parses XML resources files to reference defined values.
+* Parses XML resources files to reference defined values.
-* Develop multilingual application including labels, alignments, directions, or images.
+* Develops multilingual application including labels, alignments, directions, or images.